 An injury like whiplash does not impact the arms directly, but damage to soft tissues or nerves in the neck and shoulders can cause radiating arm pain.
 Damage to spinal discs in the neck, such as disc herniations and fractures, can also directly cause shooting or radiating arm pain.

-Symptoms of an Arm Injury
+Symptoms of a Car Accident Elbow or Arm Injury

 Some injuries, such as a fracture, create immediate pain symptoms that are evident at the accident scene.
 Other injuries, such as a muscle strain, develop delayed pain symptoms.
 Delayed pain can indicate a major car accident injury, so seek medical care no matter when symptoms begin.